Lukeeeeee/CI6227DataMiningProject/README.md

 3. Implement the gradient boosting by using CatBoost Library

+4. Tune the model and imporve the performance

-4. Result analysis and visualization
+5. Result analysis and visualization